lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 ```
 [rcs] sensitive-value1
 [rcs] value2
+[rcs] ['key2':'value4', 'key1':'value3']
 ```

-You can use [property value substitution](https://backstage.forgerock.com/docs/idm/7.3/setup-guide/using-property-substitution.html) in "custom(Sensitive)Configuration" values in a connection configuration.
+You can also use [property value substitution](https://backstage.forgerock.com/docs/idm/7.3/setup-guide/using-property-substitution.html) in the "custom(Sensitive)Configuration" values to allow for dynamic and secure content.
 In addition to the IDM variables, in Identity Cloud, you can also reference [Environment-Specific Variables and Secrets (ESVs)](https://backstage.forgerock.com/docs/idcloud/latest/tenants/esvs.html).
-Doing so can help with environment-specific configuration—especially in controlled environments, such as staging and production in Identity Cloud, where the connection configuration properties is immutable.
+Doing will help to define environment-specific configuration—especially in controlled environments, such as staging and production in Identity Cloud, where the connection configuration properties are a part of the immutable config.
+It can also hide sensitive information from the UIs.

 For example: